SoMuchCode/RetroPie-Scripts/joyhelp/README.md

 	cd RetroPie-Scripts
 	chmod +x joyhelp-install.sh
 	./joyhelp-install.sh
+	# Reboot your Pi and Joyhelp should appear in the menu.

+### Reboot RetroPie

+Under the RetroPie main menu, there should be a new entry named "JOYHELP", choose option 10, Initialize joyhelp.
+This will parse your init file and look for an xboxdrv config file in it.
+If it finds one, it will use it, if not one will be created.

+Once initialized, joyhelp uses the newly created /opt/retropie/configs/all/joyhelp/joyhelp-config.cfg so if you are great at creating custom configs you will put it here.

+Every reboot, joyhelp looks at this config file and creates joyhelp-daemon.cfg and joyhelp-nodaemon.cfg which are used when launching in different modes.

+# Joyhelp has several modes of operation:
+	0 = Disable: xboxdrv config won't be loaded at boot.
+	1 = AUTO MODE: always use xboxdrv, can be daemon or not depending on config file: joyhelp-config.cfg 2 = NO daemon mode
+	3 = Forced daemon mode
+	4 = Enabled only in game / rom / emulator (NOT daemon mode)

+On game launch modes: 1 (if not running as a daemon), 2, and 4 will use the 'runcommand-onstart.sh' script to see if there is a custom config for the system.
+If it finds one it will load it.
+Look at the file to see how it works.

+If debug is set in the menu, joyhelp will log to:
+/opt/retropie/configs/all/joyhelp/xdrv.log

 # Manual Install Instructions
 I have not thoroughly tested the installer yet... so here are the quick install instructions.